readikus/early-saas-handbook/docs/hiring/index.md

 Decide on your process early on.
 Think of a colleague/friend who you would love to have on the team, and see if they are willing to role play your interview process with you.
 Assuming it is someone you have worked with before, and you know they'd be a great fit, you need to make sure your process gets the best from them.

+Ideal is three stages:

+* Screening call - quick intro, does it seem like you'd want to work together?
+* Technical stage - a programming problem, that's very typical of the type of work you do on a daily basis.
+If front end dev, built a simple react app that gets data from an API and render that.
+This assesses the basic, day-to-day one

 # What to look for